How much do you charge?

-Substantive editing works on the sentence and paragraph level to correct issues of grammar, mechanics, flow, and clarity.
+Line editing works on the sentence and paragraph level to correct issues of grammar, mechanics, flow, and clarity.
 Provide me with a document in any condition and I will return it to you in a publishable form.

 What are your rates?

 I'm looking for a grantwriter to help my small nonprofit apply for funds.
 Money is tight, will you work on commission?

 While I understand and sympathize with the predicament, the answer is no. While commission-based compensation for freelance grant writers used to be a norm, the practice is now viewed as unethical by most professional organizations.
 For more information on the ethics of commission-based compensation, take a look at this article from the Puget Sound Grantwriter’s Association.

 For organizations that cannot afford to hire a grantwriter, I offer custom consultation and editing packages.
 I can help guide a member of your board or staff through the grantwriting process and review your final draft before it is submitted to your funder.
 This approach costs a fraction of the price of a full grantwriting service and builds fundraising capacity within your organization.

 We’re a new organization looking to secure our first grant, how can we tell if we’re ready?